Code-Institute-Submissions/Sajalol-Stian.Project2/README.md

 ## HTML testing

-* HTML validator page down for maintenance
+* No errors were returned when passing through the official W3C validator

 ## CSS Testing

-* CSS validator page down for maintenance
+* No errors were returned when passing through the official Jigsaw validator

 # Deployment